-These types of injuries occur when there is a strong external force suddenly placed on the knee, which may cause extensive damage to the bones, ligaments, cartilage, and more.
+These types of injuries occur when a strong external force is suddenly placed on the knee.
+That may cause extensive damage to the bones, ligaments, cartilage, and more.

-Thighbone Fractures of the Knee – Like kneecap fractures, thighbone fractures are the result of high-energy impacts.
+- Thighbone Fractures of the Knee – Like kneecap fractures, thighbone fractures are the result of high-energy impacts.
 In this case, the fracture can extend from the kneecap into the lower femur.

-Shinbone Fractures of the Knee – Shinbone fractures, like kneecap and thighbone fractures, can happen during a high-energy impact such as a car collision.
+- Shinbone Fractures of the Knee – Shinbone fractures, like kneecap and thighbone fractures, can happen during a high-energy impact such as a car collision.
 In this case, the fracture can extend into the upper shinbone.

-Anterior Cruciate Ligament (ACL) Injuries – ACL injuries are most commonly known as sports injuries.
+- Anterior Cruciate Ligament (ACL) Injuries – ACL injuries are commonly known as sports injuries.
 However, if this ligament is subject to high-energy trauma — such as within a car accident — it is prone to fracturing or tearing.

-Posterior Cruciate Ligament (PCL) Injuries – PCL injuries occur when the knee suffers from a blow to the front while being in a bent position.
+- Posterior Cruciate Ligament (PCL) Injuries – PCL injuries occur when the knee suffers from a blow to the front while in a bent position.
 These ligament injuries most commonly occur during vehicle collisions.

-Meniscal Tears – Meniscus tissue provides the bones in your knees with the cushion they need to move and flex comfortably.
-The meniscus can be fragile, and just a simple twist, turn, or blow may cause it to tear.
+- Meniscal Tears – Meniscus tissue provides the bones in your knees with the cushion they need to move and flex comfortably.
+The meniscus can be fragile, and a simple twist, turn, or blow may cause it to tear.

-Tendon Tears – Tendon tears most commonly occur when the knee is subjected to a direct, front-facing blow.
-The high-impact of the trauma can cause the tendon to stretch, fracture, or completely break.
+- Tendon Tears – Tendon tears most commonly occur when the knee is subjected to a direct, front-facing blow.
+The high impact of the trauma can cause the tendon to stretch, fracture, or completely break.

 Contact a New York Car Accident Attorney